Neth072/Claymore-s-Dual-Ethereum-Decred-Siacoin-Lbry-Pascal-Blake2s-Keccak-AMD-NVIDIA-GPU-Miner-v11.9.1/Readme!!!.txt

 - AMD cards: in Linux with gpu-pro drivers, the list of GPUs may differ from the list of temperatures.
 You can use -di to change order of GPUs to match both lists.
 - nVidia cards: dual mode is not so effective as for AMD cards.
 - Windows 10 Defender recognizes miner as a virus, some antiviruses do the same.
 Miner is not a virus, add it to Defender exceptions.
-  I write miners since 2014.
+ Â I write miners since 2014.
 Most of them are recognized as viruses by some paranoid antiviruses, perhaps because I pack my miners to protect them from disassembling, perhaps because some people include them into their botnets, or perhaps these antiviruses are not good, I don't know.
 For these years, a lot of people used my miners and nobody confirmed that my miner stole anything or did something bad.
-  Note that I can guarantee clean binaries only for official links in my posts on this forum (bitcointalk).
+ Â Note that I can guarantee clean binaries only for official links in my posts on this forum (bitcointalk).
 If you downloaded miner from some other link - it really can be a virus.
-  However, my miners are closed-source so I cannot prove that they are not viruses.
+ Â However, my miners are closed-source so I cannot prove that they are not viruses.
 If you think that I write viruses instead of good miners - do not use this miner, or at least use it on systems without any valuable data.